vagnozzia408/teaching_resources/readme.txt

 This repository contains LaTeX and PDF resources for the coordinated undergraduate courses I have taught at Clemson University, including:
-MATH 1060: Calculus of One Variable I
-MATH 1080: Calculus of One Variable II
-STAT 2300: Statistical Methods I
+MATH 1060: Calculus of One Variable I (adapted from materials by Stephen Peele) MATH 1080: Calculus of One Variable II (adapted from materials by Dr. Meredith Burr and Peter Westerbaan) STAT 2300: Statistical Methods I
 STAT 3090: Introductory Business Statistics